theman-oj10/CareerSync/docs/UserGuide.md

 #### Finding internships by keywords: `find`

-Finds internship entries whose specified fields contains the keywords.
+You can use this to filter the visible internships in CareerSync by keywords.

 **Format:** `find MODE [/com COMPANY_NAME_KEYWORDS] [/poc CONTACT_NAME_KEYWORDS] [/loc LOCATION_KEYWORDS] [/status STATUS_KEYWORDS] [/desc DESCRIPTION_KEYWORDS] [/role ROLE_KEYWORDS]`

 * MODE is either 'withall' or 'withany'.
   * 'withall' returns internships that match each prefix-keyword predicate.
-    * Within each prefix field, the Internship just has to contain any of the keywords.
+    * Within each prefix field that you specified, the internship just has to contain any of the keywords.
   * 'withany' returns internships that match at least one prefix-keyword predicate.
 * The search is case-insensitive. e.g `google` will match `Google`
 * The order of the keywords does not matter. e.g. `Microsoft Google` will match `Google Microsoft`
-* Only the name is searched.
 * Only full words will be matched e.g. `Goo` will not match `Google`
 * Internship matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hewlett Song` will return `Hewlett Packard`, `Song Fa`